isharman/customer-feedback/README.md

 ## 🏃 Usage

-* **Automated Execution:** The script runs automatically once every 24 hours on the GitHub Actions platform.
+* **Automated Execution:** The script runs automatically every Monday at midnight UTC on the GitHub Actions platform.
 * **Manual Execution (for testing):** You can manually trigger the workflow from the **Actions** tab in your GitHub repository to run the script at any time.

 ## How It Works